tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

    - **Fine-Grained Control**: Hyperparameters like learning rate and subsample let us balance precision vs. recall.
    - **State-of-the-Art Performance**: Often achieves the highest F1 and ROC-AUC by sequentially correcting earlier errors, which is crucial for capturing the minority “yes” class.

-By combining interpretability (Logistic Regression), robustness to non-linearities (Random Forest), and high-performance boosting (XGBoost), we cover a spectrum of strengths and ensure reliable subscription predictions.
+By combining interpretability (Logistic Regression), robustness to non-linearities (Random Forest), and high-performance boosting (XGBoost), cover a spectrum of strengths and ensure reliable subscription predictions.

 Each model ships with default hyperparameters (e.g. C=1.0 for Logistic Regression, n_estimators=100 for Random Forest).
-To tailor performance to our imbalanced term-deposit dataset, customized hyperparameter grids in config.py and invoked GridSearchCV with scoring='f1'.
+To tailor performance to imbalanced term-deposit dataset, customized hyperparameter grids in config.py and invoked GridSearchCV with scoring='f1'.
 This tuning process systematically searches for the combination of settings that maximizes F1 score, yielding models better aligned with the business goal of balancing true-positive capture against false-positive waste.

 #### Classification reports